open-compass/VLMEvalKit/docs/en/Quickstart.md

   CW_API_KEY=
   SENSECHAT_AK=
   SENSECHAT_SK=
-  # You can also set a proxy for alling api models during the evaluation stage
+  # You can also set a proxy for calling api models during the evaluation stage
   EVAL_PROXY=
   ```